For about a decade now I’ve been opening my keynotes and workshops in pretty much the same way:

 This is where it all begins.

-note: this is a truncated transcript of the keynote I delivered for the 2016 Logan Social Enterprise Expo.
+note: this is an edited transcript of the keynote I delivered for the 2016 Logan Social Enterprise Expo.